jamshidalimov23/jamshidalimov23/README.md

-Hi, I'm from Uzbekistan
+Hi, I'm from Uzbekistan,
-I’m interesting in robotics
+i’m interesting in robotics,
-I’m currently learning C++
+and i’m currently learning C++

 <!---
 jamshidalimov23/jamshidalimov23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.